liudvikasakelis/autotrader-scraper/README.md

 # autotrader-scraper
 Autotrader.co.uk data scraper.

-Do I get a slap on the wrist or how does this work?

-While the project is mostly functional, it's poorly documented, which is what I'm focusing on at the moment.
+Exports to a sqlite3 database and keeps it really tidy.

+Just moved to python3, so bugs should be expected.
+More documentation on the way

 # Structure

 * ff1.py    The main library, containing the scraper function + other things
-* scraper.py    Kind of a wraper for the scraper function
+* scraper.py    Kind of a wraper for the scraper function DEPRECATED
-* listmaker.py  Makes list of car IDs
+* listmaker.py  Makes list of car IDs DEPRECATED
-* srv.py  The (incomplete) server that should automate all the scraping.
-Documentation to follow

-### What I want from you, reader

-* Triangulation.
-Here's my idea: we query the same car page from 3 different postcodes, get the distances, then triangulate.
-Help me out here!
+* srv.py  The main server.
+Run the file with python3, communicate with using client.py.
+* client.py Client library.
+Import to python3, run client.add_query(postcode, radius, min_price, max_price) to add jobs to server job queue and watch them appear in the database.
+Shutdown server with client.shutdown()